0xluminous/awesome-saito/README.md

 <a href="https://saito.io/">Saito</a> is a layer one blockchain that pays nodes in the P2P network instead of miners or stakers, delivering a permissionless and scalable network capable of powering decentralized versions of Twitter, Facebook and Amazon without the need for predatory monopolies in the network layer.

 This is a list of awesome content to get up to speed on Saito.
+See [Saito FAQs](https://saitofaqs.com/) for an easy way to learn about Saito for beginners.

 ## List of content